Free Iowa Records: Background Checks, Arrests & More

 In-person requests can be submitted at the address above on weekdays between 8am and 4pm and will be processed immediately for those conducting a criminal history report on themselves.
 If requestors want to conduct a criminal history search on someone else, they will have to leave the request with office staff members.

-Additionally, interested parties can opt to research their own or someone else’s criminal history through their local police department, county clerk’s office, or various courts within their jurisdiction.
+Interested parties can opt to research their own or someone else’s criminal history through their local police department, county clerk’s office, or various courts within their jurisdiction.

-How To Find Iowa Criminal Record Pictures
+How To Find IA Criminal Record Pictures (Mugshots)

-Daily booking reports and the inmate search tool are both provided by the Scott County Sheriff’s Office and display mugshots of subjects incarcerated in the Scott County jail.
+Daily booking reports and the Inmate Search Tool are both provided by the Scott County Sheriff’s Office and display mugshots of subjects incarcerated in the county jail.
 To browse the booking reports, site visitors can click on one of the reports and then select the name beneath an inmate’s mugshot to read their profile and incarceration information.
-To utilize the inmate search tool, users can enter search criteria such as the inmate’s first name, last name, arresting agency, or custody status.

 Some sheriff’s offices lack online search features, in which case interested parties can call their local office to obtain a criminal record photo.
 In addition, searchers can type “[county name] mugshots” into any search engine to check for convenient online search tools or locate their city or county jail department.